Charting a new course for Plaster Creek

 Calvin, Spectrum Health, MSU present "Keeping children healthy"

-On Tuesday, April 15, Calvin College will host a lecture titled "Keeping children healthy" as part of the Your Health Lecture Series.
+Calvin College hosted a lecture titled "Keeping children healthy" as part of the Your Health Lecture Series.

 April 11, 2014 | Matt Kucinski